Robert Anstruther (soldier): Career

+Inchkeith and Dumbarton

 Anstruther went to Inchkeith on 12 September 1561 to repair the fortress on the island, which had been constructed for Mary of Guise in 1555.
 He brought the Master of Work William MacDowall and craftsmen and gunners including David Rowan, the metal-workers Adam Hamilton and John Biccarton, and the glazier Steven Loch who provided a window for Anstruther's chamber.
 Workmen were equipped with spades, picks and mattocks, and chisels to unspike the cannon left on the island.
-His lieutenant was John Beaton of Balfour.
+His lieutenant was John Beaton of Balfour (Beaton married Robert's sister Agnes Anstruther).
 Two senior soldiers were on double pay, and three boatmen were retained to serve the island, Captain Lumsden, and Thomas and Alexander Northgate.
 There was a prisoner on Inchkeith, George Laidlaw.

 In April 1562, Anstruther was made captain of Dumbarton Castle, after Duke of Chatelherault was forced to resign the keepership due to the actions of his son James Hamilton, 3rd Earl of Arran.
 He travelled to Dumbarton from St Andrews and was installed by the Marchmont Herald, Adam McCulloch.
 He employed five watch men at Dumbarton.

+Payments to Robert Anstruther for garrisoning Inchkeith in 1564 mention his lieutenant and two soldiers on double pay.
 Inchkeith usually had a garrison of forty soldiers.
 It was provisioned and reinforced with extra artillery in 1565 and 1566.
 Surplus provisions were returned to Tantallon and to Leith but failed to find buyers.
 One of the Leith sea captains who made trips to Leith for Robert Anstruther was John Downie.
 In 1580 Downie brought plague to Edinburgh from Denmark in his ship the William and his crew was quarantined on the islands of Inchcolm and Inchkeith.
 His son John Downie, who was also a skipper in Leith, presented James VI of Scotland with a porcupine.

+Battle of Carberry

+Robert Anstruther rode with John Beaton (a cousin of John Beaton of Balfour) to join Mary, Queen of Scots, and Bothwell at Dunbar Castle before the battle of Carberry Hill.
+His report (translated into French) is an important source for these events.
+David Calderwood wrote that Captain Anstruther commanded 200 musketeers of the royal guard for Mary and Bothwell at Carberry, although some writers say Alexander Stewart and Hew Lauder led these troops.